manonthegithub/GSoC-2020/camel/Proposal.md

 In the worst case only one component will be done, in the best both will be done.
 In the average scenario, a part of the etcd component will be done, which can be finished outside of the GSoC project.

 # Other commitments¶
 Initially the coding was expected to start on 18th of May, but as the timeline has changed, I have no overlapping activities anymore.
-I will be able to start working on the first few days.
+I will be able to start working on the first few days with full dedication.
 At the beginning I was expecting that, when GSoC starts, I will be finishing my internship in Japan which is until the end of May.

 # Community engagement¶
 Subscribed to dev mailing list.
 Keep communication in the project Jira.